cloud-gov/cg-site/_docs/management/production-ready.md

 ### Prevent non-auditable changes to production apps

-All changes made to running production applications should be logged for auditing, which means that those changes should be made using commands in the cloud.gov dashboard, command line interface, or CF API (or automated commands in deployment scripts).
-By default, cloud.gov also allows [SSH access]({{ site.baseurl }}{% link _docs/management/using-ssh.md %}), which allows making changes that are harder to audit.
+All changes made to running production applications should be logged for auditing, which means that those changes should be made using commands in the Cloud.gov dashboard, command line interface, or CF API (or automated commands in deployment scripts).
+By default, Cloud.gov also allows [SSH access]({{ site.baseurl }}{% link _docs/management/using-ssh.md %}), which allows making changes that are harder to audit.
 This means you should disable SSH access to production applications.

 You may need to document your restrictions for remote access to your applications for control AC-17 in your System Security Plan, and this is a restriction that you can document.